 Myo maker Thalmic Labs explains that developers to be accepted into the pilot program for third parties will depend on several factors, such as compatibility with early APIs and the details of the ideas themselves.
+This initiative is a strategic move to foster a robust ecosystem of applications that can leverage the MYO armband’s unique capabilities.
+By inviting third-party developers, Thalmic Labs aims to accelerate innovation and ensure a wide range of applications are available when the product hits the consumer market.

 “By opening this program up to developers and enabling them to build on top of MYO technology, we will ensure that MYO has a deep suite of software applications by the time the product reaches consumer hands.”

-The MYO armband developers Thalmic Labs is a start up company which has been backed by Y Combinator raising $1.1 million, and was founded by University of Waterloo Mechatronics Engineering graduates Aaron Grant, Matthew Bailey, and Stephen Lake.
-Watch the video after the jump to see MYO in action.
+The MYO armband developers, Thalmic Labs, is a start-up company which has been backed by Y Combinator, raising $1.1 million.
+The company was founded by University of Waterloo Mechatronics Engineering graduates Aaron Grant, Matthew Bailey, and Stephen Lake.
+The MYO armband is a wearable device that uses advanced sensors to detect electrical activity in the muscles, allowing users to control digital devices with simple hand gestures.
+This technology has the potential to revolutionize how we interact with computers, gaming systems, and even smart home devices.

 Source: Venture Beat